-Shallow Foundation: Shallow foundation is one that is placed on a firm soil at shallow depth below ground level and beneath the lowest part of the superstructure. e.g. spread footing or simply footing, mat or raft etc. The most useful definition of a shallow foundation refers to the founding depth being less than the breadth of the foundation.
+Shallow Foundation: Shallow foundation is one that is placed on a firm soil near the ground and beneath the lowest part of the superstructure. e.g. spread footing or simply footing, mat or raft etc. The most useful definition of a shallow foundation refers to the founding depth being less than the breadth of the foundation.
 However, for wide foundation this is not acceptable.
 It is sensible to limit the term shallow to mean less than 3 m or less than the breadth of the foundation footing.